dacr/zio-worksheet/README.md

 # ZIO worksheet

 A small library to simplify ZIO developer experience in the context of REPL sessions, scripts or worksheets.
-It must only be used in this context, for example in real world project you should always use `ZIOAppDefault` or `ZIOSpecDefault` as your main starting points for your ZIO project.
+It must only be used in this context, for example in real world project you should use `ZIOAppDefault` or `ZIOSpecDefault` as your main starting points for your ZIO project.

 This library brings various helpers in order to make your code examples the most simple possible for learning, demo,